asfadmin/hyp3-in-a-box/docs/_static/setup.rst

 successfully.
 Our goal is to make this list as short as possible.
 Further details on each of these steps will be available in the following sections.

-1. Zip Lambda code/dependencies and upload to an S3 Bucket
+1. Zip Lambda code/dependencies and upload to S3 Bucket
+2. Zip HyP3 API code and upload to S3 Bucket
-2. Generate an EC2 Key Pair
+3. Generate an EC2 Key Pair
-3. Authorize an email address in SES
+4. Authorize an email address in SES
-4. Generate the CloudFormation template
+5. Generate the CloudFormation template
-5. Launch a new stack from the CloudFormation template
+6. Launch a new stack from the CloudFormation template

 Optional
 ~~~~~~~~
-6. Enable HTTPS on the HyP3 API (`recommended`)
+7. Enable HTTPS on the HyP3 API (`recommended`)
-7. Enable EarthData login for the HyP3 API
+8. Enable EarthData login for the HyP3 API

 1. Zipping Lambda Code With Dependencies
 ----------------------------------------